Joseph Muscat: Leaks

 A series of leaks characterized the Magisterial inquiry proceedings.

 The Court itself remarked how Repubblika was responding to the applications of the main suspects against whom the inquiry was opened, before the same persons would be notified.
 It was also revealed in Court that people who were commenting on social media about what was happening in the inquiry, were contacting people involved in the same inquiry.
-The day before the search at Dr Muscat’s residence and office, Repubblika’s lawyer, Jason Azzopardi, published a post on Facebook where he seemed to indicate what was going to take place.
-When Dr Muscat’s residence was searched, Dr Robert Aquilina who at that time was the President of Repubblika, knew about it beforehand, and was outside watching what was going on.
+The day before the search at Muscat’s residence and office, Repubblika’s lawyer, Jason Azzopardi, published a post on Facebook where he seemed to indicate what was going to take place.
+When Muscat’s residence was searched, Dr Robert Aquilina who at that time was the President of Repubblika, knew about it beforehand, and was outside watching what was going on.
 The end of the inquiry was announced through a leak and the inquiry report was also leaked.

-At the same time the father of Magistrate Gabriella Vella, Aldo Vella, in 2019 shared a Facebook post with a poster uploaded by Nationalist Party MP Karol Aquilina urging people to attend a ‘Protest Against Corruption’ that was to be held on 16 November in Valletta.
-On the shared poster there was Dr Muscat’s face.
+At the same time the father of Magistrate Vella, Aldo Vella, in 2019 shared a Facebook post with a poster uploaded by Nationalist Party MP Karol Aquilina urging people to attend a ‘Protest Against Corruption’ that was to be held on 16 November in Valletta.
+On the shared poster there was Muscat’s face.
 On the other hand, the Magistrate’s brother, Massimo Vella, in 2023 wrote a message on Facebook where he used the word confusion in relation to the hospitals’ privatization deal.

-In Court Dr Muscat maintained that all this shows a certain prejudice from close relatives of the Magistrate Vella and "in this context it is natural that people will start to find difficulty perceiving objective impartiality in the Magistrate’s work".
-He also reminded that the Constitutional Court had accepted a request that had been made for the removal of Deputy Commissioner Silvio Valletta from the investigation into the murder of Daphne Caruana Galizia because his wife was a Minister in the government led by him.
+In Court Muscat maintained that all this shows a certain prejudice from close relatives of the Vella and "in this context it is natural that people will start to find difficulty perceiving objective impartiality in the Magistrate’s work".
+He also reminded that the Constitutional Court had accepted a request that had been made for the removal of Deputy Commissioner Silvio Valletta from the investigation into the murder of Caruana Galizia because his wife was a Minister in the government led by him.
 In October 2018 the Constitutional Court decided that Valletta’s presence in the investigations could lead to "serious doubts in the mind of the citizen" as to whether the investigation was carried out impartially.

 Wealth

 In 2014, Muscat declared an unchanging bank balance of €75,000.
-In 2015, he has stopped declaring his actual salary, simply stating "salary prime minister" on his yearly asset declaration, which showed a lower income than a number of cabinet ministers.
+In 2015, he stopped declaring his actual salary, simply stating "salary prime minister" on his yearly asset declaration, which showed a lower income than a number of cabinet ministers.
 In 2018, according to his spokesperson, his salary amounted to €55,978 plus €6,769 in allowances.